danielfrancisco/testPrep_api/README.md

 Stateless, Horizontally Scalable

-backend endpoints so don’t rely on in-memory session data.
+backend endpoints don’t rely on in-memory session data.
 Any state  lives in a database or shared cache.
 That way you can spin up (or down) identical server instances behind a load balancer without “sticky sessions.”